Posted on Wednesday, July 12th, 2023 at 9:34 pm

 Cancers are named after the organ or body part in which they originate.
-While uterine cancer, ovarian cancer, and cervical cancer are all gynecologic cancers, they are different diseases that affect different parts of the reproductive organs.
+While uterine, ovarian, and cervical cancers are all gynecologic cancers, they are diseases affecting different parts of the reproductive organs.

 Uterine cancer starts in the uterus, or womb, the hollow organ where a fetus develops.
-Ovarian cancer, on the other hand, forms in the ovaries, a pair of glands where eggs form and hormones are produced.
+Conversely, ovarian cancer forms in the ovaries, a pair of glands where eggs form, and hormones are produced.
 Finally, cervical cancer begins in the cervix, the lower end of the uterus that connects to the vagina.
-All of these cancers may spread to other parts of the body if the disease goes untreated.
+All of these cancers may spread to other body parts if the disease goes untreated.

-The use of hair relaxer products has been linked to a number of gynecologic cancers.
+The use of hair relaxer products has been linked to several gynecologic cancers.
 However, research has not yet demonstrated an association between hair relaxer use and cervical cancer.
 As a result, most hair relaxer cancer lawsuits at this time are focused on cases of uterine or ovarian cancer.

 Common symptoms of uterine cancer